-Autism is a healthy variation of the human condition.
-Autists are not tragedies, nor are we defective.
-We are justice-seeking neurodivergent people who view and experience the world autistically—logically, in systems, in details, and in our own space and time—living autistic lifestyles.
+Autism is a natural neurological variance.
+Autists are not disordered.
+We are justice-seeking neurodivergent people who view and experience the world autistically—logically, in systems, in details, and in our own space and time.

 If you are a BIPOC autistic and would like to be interviewed about your experiences or to be published, please respond here.
 If you're a member of the press writing about disability and race, or if you're a publisher, ask BIPOC AUTISTICS. #allautistics #BlackAutisticLivesMatter— NeuroClastic #iDISSENT #noncompliant #resist (@NeuroClastic) July 9, 2020